x1n13y84issmd42/oasis/README.md

 It reads an OAS specification YML file, collects information about endpoints, request & response properties (path & query parameters, headers & request bodies), data & security schemas, makes requests to the API and validates responses.

 ### Operation request data
-In order to make make valid requests, Goasis uses example data where available for path & query parameters, request headers & request bodies.
+In order to make make valid requests, Oasis uses example data where available for path & query parameters, request headers & request bodies.

 Some components of the OAS spec have been extended with additional Oasis-specific example fields to gain more control over requests.
 See the [Schema extensions](#schema-extensions) part.